snatallia/portfolio_plotnikava_ni/index.md

-Over 7 year of experience in IT industry that includes software development and customer support.
+Over 7 year of experience in IT industry.
 Experienced in different phases of software development lifecycle (design, implementation and maintenance) of large-scale client-server and standalone applications.
+Ability to understand and interpret requirements and wishes of the customer and the end user to design quality software.
 Self-motivated person, attentive to details  and patient,  responsible, communicative, a results-driven, interested in learning new technologies, flexible,  work well individually and in team.

 ## Experience
- - Freelance Dec 21 - Feb 22
+ - Freelance Dec 21 - Feb 22 <br/>

- Stock market analyzer<br/>
+Zaslaue, Belarus

+ Position: .Net-developer<br/>
  Technologies:
- .Net Core 5.0, EntiteFrameworkCore 5.0, SQLite, Angular 13
+ .Net Core 5.0, EntiteFrameworkCore 5.0, SQLite, Angular 13 <br/>
+ Development of a project related to getting,  selection, visualization and filtering stock data.

  - Interfarmax (Distributor of pharmaceutical and parapharmaceutical products in Belarus) Oct 2019 - Jun 2020 Belarus, Minsk

 Position: .Net-developer<br/>
 Technologies:
- .Net Core, WinForms, EntityFramework, TelerikControls, Telerik Reports, PostgreSQL
+ .Net Core, WinForms, EntityFramework, TelerikControls, Telerik Reports, PostgreSQL<br/>
+ Development of a project related to the service of insured persons.

 - Specific Group Apr 2019 - Sept 2019
 Belarus, Minsk

 Position: Middle .Net developer<br/>
 Technologies:
- .Net Code, Angular, NHibernate, TelerikControls <br/>
+ .Net Framework 4.6, .Net Code, Angular, NHibernate, TelerikControls, Bootstrap <br/>
-Support on Dormy project - fixing bugs, adding features.
+Support on Dormy project (Support on Dormy project (specialized, cloud-based management software that helps student housing complexes and dormitories) - fixing bugs, adding features) - fixing bugs, adding features.

 - University of Genoa	Jan 2012 – Sept 2012
 Genoa, Italy